keploy/docs/versioned_docs/version-2.0.0/server/macos/installation.md

 As of now there is only one ways to use Keploy eBPF in MacOS, i.e. [Natively using Colima](#using-colima).

-There are two ways to use Keploy eBPF in linux, you can use either use:
+There are two ways to use Keploy eBPF in MacOS, you can use either use:
 1. [One-Click Install](#one-click-install-keploy).
 2. [Manual Setup](#using-colima).